 Learn more about cancer surgery .

-Radiation therapy is the use of high energy x-rays or other particles to kill cancer cells.
+Radiation therapy is the use of high energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
-A newer method of external radiation therapy, known as intensity modulated radiation therapy (IMRT), allows for more effective doses of radiation therapy to be delivered while reducing the damage to healthy cells, thus causing fewer side effects.
+A newer method of external radiation therapy, known as intensity modulated radiation therapy (IMRT), allows for more effective doses of radiation therapy to be delivered while reducing the damage to healthy cells.
 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
 A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.

-Radiation therapy can be the main treatment for head and neck cancer or used postoperatively (after surgery) to destroy small pockets of cancer that cannot be removed surgically.
+Radiation therapy can be the main treatment for head and neck cancer or used after surgery to destroy small pockets of cancer that could not be removed during the operation.

-Before beginning radiation therapy for any head and neck cancer, people should receive a thorough examination from an oncologic dentist (a dentist with experience in treating people with head and neck cancer).
-Since radiation therapy can cause tooth decay, damaged teeth may need to be removed.
-Often, tooth decay can be prevented with proper treatment from a dentist before beginning radiation therapy.
+Before beginning radiation therapy for any head and neck cancer, people should receive a thorough examination from an oncologic dentist.
+An oncologic dentist is a dentist with experience caring for the dental and oral health of people with cancer.
+Since radiation therapy can cause tooth decay, damaged teeth may need to be removed before treatment begins.
+Often, tooth decay can be prevented with proper treatment from a dentist.
 Learn more about dental health during cancer treatment .

-It is also important that people receive counseling and evaluation from a speech pathologist who has experience treating people with head and neck cancer.
-Since radiation therapy can cause swelling and scarring, the voice and swallowing are often affected.
+It is also important that people receive counseling and evaluation from a speech pathologist who has experience caring for people with head and neck cancer.
+Since radiation therapy may cause swelling and scarring, the voice and swallowing are often affected.
 Speech pathologists can provide people with exercises and techniques to prevent long-term speech and swallowing problems.

 In addition, radiation therapy to the head and neck may cause redness or skin irritation to the treated area, swelling, dry mouth or thickened saliva from damage to salivary glands (which can be temporary or permanent), bone pain, nausea, fatigue, mouth sores and/or sore throat, and dental problems (usually preventable, see above).
 Other side effects may include pain or difficulty swallowing; hoarseness or changes in the voice; loss of appetite, due to a change in sense of taste; hearing loss due to a buildup of fluid in the middle ear or nerve damage; buildup of earwax, which dries out because of the radiation therapy’s effect on the ear canal; and scarring (fibrosis).
 Talk with your doctor or nurse about how side effects will be managed.